Minimal Spin-one Isotriplet Dark Matter: Acknowledgments

 \section{Acknowledgments}

 The authors thank P.~Schwaller and J.~Zurita for useful discussions and email exchanges on clarifications of the results in Ref.~\cite{Mahbubani:2017gjh}.
-We would also like to thank A.~Pukhov and I.~Shapiro for valuable discussions.
+We would also like to thank A.~Pukhov, P.~Scott and I.~Shapiro for valuable discussions.
 This work was partially financed by Fondecyt grants 1120346, 1160423, USM internal project USM PIIC program, Conicyt (Chile) grants ACT-1406 and PIA/Basal FB0821.
 GC acknowledges partial support from the Labex-LIO (Lyon Institute of Origins) under grant ANR-10-LABX-66 (Agence Nationale de la Recherche) and FRAMA (FR3127, F\'ed\'eration de Recherche ``Andr\'e Marie Amp\`ere'').
 AZ is very thankful to the developers of MAXIMA \cite{maxima} and the package Dirac2 \cite{Dirac2}.
 These software packages were used in parts of this work.
 AB acknowledges partial support from the STFC grant ST/L000296/1, Royal Society Leverhulme Trust Senior Research Fellowship LT140094, and Soton-FAPESP grant.
 AB also thanks the NExT Institute and Royal Society International Exchange grant IE150682, partial support from the InvisiblesPlus RISE from the European Union Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 690575.
 JM was funded by the Imperial College London Presidents PhD Scholarship.
+TT and PM would like to thank FAPESP for support through grant 2013/01907-0.
+TT would like also to thank FAPESP for support through grant 2016/15897-4.